That’s how long the average home burglary takes.

 The first place to check?
 Under the mattress!
 Almost everyone hides something there.
 Although it’s a relatively safe place while you’re asleep, during waking hours it’s extremely vulnerable.
 It only takes a few seconds to check!

-Bathrooms: medicine cabinets and toilet tanks
+Bathrooms: medicine cabinets

 Living Room: drawers and in plain sight